ccweerasinghe1994/Essential-Algorithms/Readme.md

 it’s not much use.
 If it doesn’t produce correct answers, there’s little point in using it.

-`NOTE` Interestingly, some `algorithms` produce `correct` answers `only some of the time` but are still useful.
+🚨`NOTE` Interestingly, some `algorithms` produce `correct` answers `only some of the time` but are still useful.
 For example, an algorithm may be able to give you some information with a certain `probability`.
 In that case, you may be able to `rerun` the algorithm many times to increase your confidence that the answer is correct.
-Fermat’s primality test, described in Chapter 2, `“Numerical Algorithms,”` is this kind of algorithm.
+Fermat’s primality test, described in Chapter 2, `“Numerical Algorithms,”` is this kind of algorithm.🚨

 If an algorithm isn’t `maintainable`, it’s `dangerous` to use in a `program`.
 If an algorithm is `simple, intuitive, and elegant`, you can be confident that it is producing `correct results` and you can fix it if it doesn’t.
 If the algorithm is `intricate`, `confusing`, and `convoluted`, you may have a lot of `trouble` implementing it, and you will have even more `trouble fixing` it if a bug arises.
 If it’s hard to understand, how can you know if it is producing correct results?

-🚨`NOTE`**This doesn’t mean that it isn’t worth studying confusing and difficult algorithms.
+🚨`NOTE`This doesn’t mean that it isn’t worth studying confusing and difficult algorithms.
 Even if you have trouble implementing an algorithm, you may learn a lot in the attempt.
 Over time, your algorithmic intuition and skill will increase, so algorithms you once thought were confusing will seem easier to handle.
-You must always test all algorithms thoroughly, however, to make sure that they are producing correct results.**🚨
+You must always test all algorithms thoroughly, however, to make sure that they are producing correct results.🚨

 Most developers spend a lot of effort on `efficiency`, and efficiency is certainly important.
 If an algorithm produces a correct result and is simple to implement